1985

 - Some Of Us Are On Our Knees (MJ/KR) -KR on vocals

-- Strictly Memphis II (MJ/KR) -only MJ on lead vocals, different lyrics;
+- Strictly Memphis II (MJ/KR) -only MJ on lead vocals, used later as demo for

-- Talk Is Cheap (MJ/KR) -unverified
+- Talk Is Cheap (MJ/KR) -KR on vocals

 - Too Rude I (Lydon Roberts/Sly Dunbar/Robbie Shakespeare) -very slow